openhab/openhab-addons/bundles/org.openhab.binding.homeconnect/README.md

     - _One Time Token Mode_: keep unchecked
     - _Proof Key for Code Exchange_: keep unchecked

-       > **NOTE**: You might get an error (`403 - Forbidden`) in case you entered a bare IP of your local openhab instance.
+       > **NOTE**: You might get an error (`403 - Forbidden`) in case you entered a bare IP of your local openHAB instance.
 In that case, use your instance's hostname instead (e.g. for openhabian `http://openhabian:8080/homeconnect`) and try again.

 1. After your application has been created, you should see the _Client ID_ and _Client Secret_ of the application.
 Please save these for later.